sungnga/practice/web-dev/README.md

     console.log('Listening on port 3000');
   });
   ```
+- To start up the Express app server, in the terminal: `nodemon app.js`
 - Create a folder called views and in it, create a file called home.ejs
 - In home.ejs file:
   ```html